GSA/cto-website/_guides/building_devsecops_culture.md

 * mean time to repair
 * and mean time to recovery.

 Delivery efficiency is gained through [Continuous Integration]() and [Continuous Delivery]() activities that encourage and support frequent code check-in, version control, sensible test automation, continuous low-risk releases and feedback.
 Security issue detection gains are achieved through “[threat modeling, code reviews, and red teaming](https://techbeacon.com/3-most-crucial-security-behaviors-devsecops).”
+Over time, Jez Humble says these metrics lead to “[the top five predictors of IT performance](https://blog.newrelic.com/2015/04/28/devops-jez-humble/):”
+* Peer-reviewed change approval process
+* Version control everything
+* Proactive monitoring
+* High-trust organizational culture
+* A win-win relationship between dev and ops

 ### Benefits of a DevSecOps Environment
 DevSecOps provides a number of benefits between Development, Security, and Operations - it eliminates silos, promotes collaboration and teamwork, identifies vulnerabilities early, and provides better, faster delivery.
 However, be wary of creating a departmental silo from Business team members.
 The Business can provide valuable support by engaging DevSecOps team members upfront and ensuring Development team members’ time is accounted for and visible.